 How do I get rid of this guy*?

 Allow me to tell you.
 It’s a simple process that always starts with a simple question:

 Why do you want to terminate them?

 In the case of Jonny, it’s a nice easy immediate termination ‘with cause’ or ‘gross misconduct’.
 Jonny stole from you and, even in some of the craziest countries in the world (to employ), criminal acts are normally a clear reason to part ways.

 “But,” I hear you cry, “George in sales just is not very good, he’s been here years and is just lazy.
 How do I get rid of this guy?”

 This is a common question from our clients (in fact a more common ‘request’ from our clients tends to be, fire this guy please).
 Again, Why?

-Its going to be a drawn-out process of performance management, a series of warning and meetings until George either:
+It’s going to be a drawn-out process of performance management, a series of warnings and meetings until George either: